• Skip to primary navigation

 Jump to:

-• How to Make the World's Easiest, Best Pineapple Upside-Down Cake
+• How to Make Pineapple Upside-Down Cake in a Dutch Oven

 • Dutch Oven Pineapple Upside-Down Cake

-With a little practice, you can learn to regulate the temperature of your Dutch oven just as you do your home oven.
+It takes a little practice, but once you get a feel for it, you can regulate the temperature of your Dutch oven just as you do your home oven.

 Cast Iron Dutch Oven in the sunshine